 6. Sales goals (short/long-term)

-It’s also important to include a goals section in this plan.
-Challenges your team faces, listed in the section above, focus on things that are out of your team’s control.
-Goals, while still challenging, deal with things that your sales team can control.
+Challenges focus on things outside your team’s control.
+Goals deal with things your sales team can control.

 7. Plan of action (sales strategy)